davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 }
 ```

-* This library give thes ability to add attributes/conventions which allow an Mvc controller action to accpet and return data as if it were an Api action method.
+* This library give thes ability to add attributes/conventions which allow an Mvc controller action to accept and return data as if it were an Api action method.
 An example of the attributes required can be seen below.

 ```
 [MvcExceptionFilter]